GitLab CI Pipeline for Eleventy

 This is helpful as a check that an unexpected change wasn't accidentally

-committed (e.g. if a new blog post was added, which should only be a change
+committed (for example if a new blog post was added, which should only be a

 something is wrong).